Xinglab/rmats-turbo/README.md

 - `fromGTF.novelSpliceSite.[AS_Event].txt`: This file contains only events that include an unannotated splice site.
 Only relevant if `--novelSS` is enabled.
 - `JC.raw.input.[AS_Event].txt`: Event counts including only reads that span junctions defined by rMATS.
 - `JCEC.raw.input.[AS_Event].txt`: Event counts including both reads that span junctions defined by rMATS and reads that do not cross an exon boundary.
+- `individualCounts.[AS_Event].txt`: The breakdown of individual counts which contribute to the inclusion and skipping counts (only if run with `--individual-counts`)
 - Shared columns:
   * `ID`: rMATS event id
   * `GeneID`: Gene id